 (a) providing the Client with full details of the complaint or request;

 (b) complying with a data access request within the relevant timescales set out in the Act and in accordance with the Client's instructions;

 (c) providing the Client with any personal data it holds in relation to a data subject (within the timescales required by the Client); and

 (d) providing the Client with any information requested by the Client;

 8.3.10 permit the Client, to inspect and audit the Service Provider's data processing activities (and/or those of its agents, subsidiaries and subcontractors) and comply with all reasonable requests or directions by the Client to enable the Client to verify and/or procure that the Service Provider is in full compliance with its obligations under the Agreement;

-(a) the obligations of a data controller under the Eighth Data Protection Principle set out in Schedule 1 of the Act by providing an adequate level of protection to any personal data that is transferred;
+(a) the obligations of a data controller by providing an adequate level of protection to any personal data that is transferred; and

 8.4 The Service Provider shall comply at all times with the Act and shall not perform its obligations under the Agreement in such a way as to cause the Client to breach any of its applicable obligations under the Act.

 9.1 If the Client wishes to vary any details of the Agreement (a “Change”) he must notify the Service Provider in writing as soon as possible.
 The Service Provider shall inform the Client of any additional costs resulting from the Change.
 Should the Client wish to proceed with the Change it will inform the Service Provider in writing and the Service Provider shall endeavour to make any required changes and any additional costs thereby incurred shall be invoiced to the Client.